AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

    end;

-We will illustrate two basic use cases, one using binary traces produced by GNATemulator for a cross target, and one using source traces for a native environment.
-Assuming we start from a temporary working directory, with the *ops* sources in an ``opslib`` subdirectory and the *test* sources in a ``tests`` subdirectory, we will rely for both cases on a couple of project files in the common working directory:
+Assuming a working directory, with the *ops* sources in an ``opslib`` subdirectory and the *test* sources in a ``tests`` subdirectory, we will use a couple of project files in the common working directory:

 .. code-block:: ada